MarkH817/lion-byte.com/src/partials/bio.md

 type: partial
 ---

-My name is Mark Hernandez.
+Hello, my name is Mark Hernandez.

 I'm a computer science student at the University of Nebraska - Lincoln.
+I started doing web development when I wanted to change the design of my Tumblr page back in 2011.

 ## Education

----

 ### University of Nebraska - Lincoln